 Start at 1/2 or 3/4 slide and take three to five strokes with little or no layback.
 These quick strokes will get the boat moving.
 Rowers should be at full slide on the fifth or sixth stroke.
 The coxswain should make a call to lengthen to ensure that the rowers are taking a long stroke and getting into a race rhythm.
 If the stroke rate is too high, the coxswain and stroke rower will have to work to establish a lower stroke rate while keeping good pressure, rhythm and stroke length.

 An advanced start sequence

-- Five starting strokes – start at half slide, or a little more, and push all of the way back.
+- Five starting strokes (*SR = 34-36 SPM) – start at half slide, or a little more, and push all of the way back.
 The coxswain should call “pry” or “push”.
-Take two quick strokes at 1/2 slide, one at 3/4 slide, and one at full slide.
+Take two strokes at 1/2 slide and three at full slide.
 All five strokes will have a short back swing (or ‘lay back’) and will be really fast.
 NOTE: although these are quick, they should not feel rushed.
 You should feel as though you are “prying” the boat forward versus “ripping through” the water.

 - Five high/hard strokes (SR = 34/36-36/38 SPM) – the next five strokes are quick strokes at full slide and full pressure.
 The back swing may be similar to the five starting strokes – a littler shorter than normal.
 NOTE: although these are quick, they should not feel rushed.
 You should feel as though you are “prying” the boat forward versus “ripping through” the water.

-- Ten strokes to lengthen (SR = 36/38-30/32) – maintain full pressure on the footboard and gradually increase stroke length by getting a little more angle at the catch and a little more length at the finish.
-Use these strokes to establish good ratio and rhythm.
+- Ten strokes to lengthen (SR = 36/38-30/32) – maintain full pressure on the footboard and gradually increase stroke length by adding a little more layback.
+The SR should decrease gradually and you should work to establish good ratio and rhythm.